x123/ip2asn/prompting/prompt_plan.md

 ### **Phase 4: I/O, Features, and Ergonomics** 🔌

-**Goal:** Add support for file/network I/O and the optional `serde` and `fetch` features, making the library robust and easy to use in production environments.
-This phase implements the I/O methods on the `Builder` and serialization methods on the `IpAsnMap` as defined in the specification.
+**Goal:** Add support for file/network I/O and the optional `fetch` feature, making the library robust and easy to use in production environments.
+This phase implements the I/O methods on the `Builder` as defined in the specification.

 *   **[x] Chunk 4.1: File I/O & Gzip Decompression**
     *   **Task:** Add `flate2` as a dependency.